Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The relative model of Chang, Weinberger, and Yu

 \section{The relative model of Chang, Weinberger, and Yu}

 We begin by recalling some notation and results from the literature on localization algebras, assembly and localized indices.
 The results in this section can be found in, or readily deduced from, the work of Yu with coauthors \cite{CWY,gongwangyu,willettyu12,Yu} and Qiao-Roe \cite{qr10}.
+The careful reader notes that the methods of \cite{qr10} apply to the reduced $C^*$-norm, but the recent work \cite{SchickSeyedhosseini} shows that the same methods apply when using the maximal norm.